PranavKoduri/Meteor-Rush-Installer/README.md

 # Meteor Rush
 ###### by Pranav Koduri
 ---
+##### NOTE: All art/images and code in this game is 100% created by me.
+No outside help or resources were used other than what is provided by Unity.
+---
 Meteors are falling from the sky!
 Move left and right to dodge them, or shoot to destroy them.
 Survive until the end to win, but be careful - if you get hit even once, you lose.

 The goal of the game is to survive until the end while getting as high of a score as possible.
 Your score increases as time passes, but you can increase it more by shooting down meteors and surviving stages of meteors falling.